-This little chicken was the start.
-I named him Jacob.
-We bonded a bit with a simple rub before I placed him in the smoker for a few hours, and then I devoured him.
+I named my chicken Jacob.
+We bonded with a simple rub down before I placed him in the smoker for a few hours, and then I devoured him.

 Simple Mesquite Smoked Chicken

-- 2 tbs olive oil
+- 2 tablespoon olive oil

 - 1 package McCormick Grill Mates Mesquite Marinade

-Soak wood chips of choice for 6 to 12 hours.
+- Soak wood chips of choice for 6 to 12 hours.
 Heat your smoker to 225 degrees.

-Prep the chicken by rubbing olive oil all over.
-Place your Mesquite Marinade in a small glass and with a spoon sprinkle generous portions all over the chicken using your other hand to rub under the skin, in the cavity, between the wings and thighs, and top and bottom of the chicken.
+- Place your Mesquite Marinade in a small glass and with a spoon sprinkle generous portions all over the chicken using your other hand to rub under the skin, in the cavity, between the wings and thighs, and top and bottom of the chicken.

-Wrap in plastic wrap and let marinate for 1 hour to over night.
+- Wrap in plastic wrap and let marinate for 1 hour to over night.

-Place in smoker for 4 hours or until juices run clear and chicken is cooked through.
+- Place in smoker for 4 hours or until juices run clear and chicken is cooked through.

 Nutritional informations provided as a courtesy and is only an approximatation.
 Values will changes based on ingredients used.